layeredapps/stripe-subscriptions/readme.md

     /account/subscriptions/start-subscription?planid=X

+### Customizing billing information entry

+You can adjust certain parts of the payment information collection with environment variables.

+Use `AUTOMATIC_BILLING_PROFILE_DESCRIPTION=true` to skip customers assigning a desciption to their profiles.

+Use `AUTOMATIC_BILLING_PROFILE_FULL_NAME=true` to use the full name from the user's profile which you can collect at registration.
+The user can update their profile to keep these matched.

+Use `AUTOMATIC_BILLING_PROFILE_EMAIL=true` to use the contact email from the user's profile which you can collect at registration.
+The user can update their profile with a different email address if necessary.

+Use `REQUIRE_BILLING_PROFILE_ADDRESS=false` to disable the address collection.
+You can enable it on a per-request basis by creating a `server` script and overriding the global setting:

+    module.exports = {
+        after: (req) => {
+            if (!req.account) {
+                return
+            }
+            if (some condition you determine) {
+                req.requireBillingProfileAddress = true
+            }
+        }
+    }

+If you use `AUTOMATIC_BILLING_PROFILE_EMAIL` and `AUTOMATIC_BILLING_PROFILE_FULL_NAME` but the user does not have a profile they provide those values as normal.
+To ensure the user has a profile with this information use `REQUIRE_PROFILE=true` and `USER_PROFILE_FIELDS=contact-email,full-name` to collect it at registration.

+Use `VIEW_SUBSCRIPTION_PLANS=false` to prevent users from browsing published plans.
+By default they can see which plans are published to subscribe or change between them.
+If you do this the `/account/subscriptions/start-subscription` page will also be disabled as it lists plans for the user's selection.
+You can link users directly to `/account/subscriptions/confirm-subscription?planid=xxxx`.

 ### Styling the Stripe elements

 Using StripeJS version 3 sensitive fields like credit card numbers are created by Stripe in nested iframes and styled using a JavaScript object passed to their script.